dhimmel/openskistats/README.md

-For commands that require access to the python environment, which includes those beginning with `openskistats` and `quarto`, you can activate the `uv` environment any of the following ways:
+For commands that require access to the python environment, which includes those beginning with `openskistats` and `quarto`, you can activate the `pixi` environment any of the following ways:

 - configure your IDE to activate the venv automatically, e.g. via "Python: Select Interpreter" [in](https://code.visualstudio.com/docs/python/environments) Visual Studio Code.
-- prefix the command with `uv run`, e.g. `uv run openskistats --help`
+- prefix the command with `pixi run`, e.g. `pixi run openskistats --help`
-- [activate](https://docs.astral.sh/uv/pip/environments/#using-a-virtual-environment) the venv like `source .venv/bin/activate`
+- [activate](https://pixi.sh/dev/workspace/environment/#activation) the environment via `pixi shell`

 To execute the Python analysis, run the following commands: